PDA Day Event Schedule

 Title: Critical Incident Mindset

-Presenters: Daniel James & Amy Lankford
+Presenters: Brandon Fleetwood, Amy Lankford

 Description: Provide a basic understanding of the types of critical incidents you could encounter and strategies on how you can develop the mindset to deal with that encounter.
 An overview of District Polices role during a critical incident.